deweyamer/deweyamer.github.io/docs/index.md

 ## :smile: What's up?

-I write about a mix of personal work, applying llms, and thinking about career.
+I write about a mix of personal work, applying llms, photography, and thinking about career.
 I work in WoltersKluwer, do some GenAI work of llm in law, tax domain.

 ## Get in touch